-Runners often suffer from tight plantar fasciitis so a good leg and foot massager is a good way to relieve this condition.
+Runners often suffer from tight plantar fasciitis, so a good leg and foot massager is a good way to relieve this condition.
 Foot rollers are good at relieving the tightness of foot muscles.
-Hand-held massagers are great in soothing the soles of the feet, as well as, reduce the tension on your calves.
+Hand-held massagers are great at soothing the soles of the feet as well as reducing the tension on your calves.

 Q: What are the benefits of using a leg massager?

 Regular leg massage helps improve blood flow, stimulates muscles, and minimizes tension.
 It can help relieve sore muscles and prevent injuries.
 As massage can help relax leg muscles and improve posture, you also improve your range of motion.

 Q: How does leg massagers work?

 Air compression massagers that contain multiple airbags use air to gently massage your legs.
 They fill their airbags with air and slowly leave them to increase the pressure around your legs.

 Shiatsu massagers only cover the sides and back of your legs.
 The rollers deeply knead your muscles while the airbags squeeze your legs.
 Often, it comes with a heat function to provide soothing warmth to your feet and legs.